BrokenROM/Broken_Goods/README.md

-# Worthwhile_Shit
+# Broken_Goods

-A place to stick random goodies that may or may not come in handy at a later date..Damnit, that sounded bad...You know what i meant, fuck it...
+A place to stick handy scripts and other miscellaneous items that can come in handy.
+This README is constantly evolving and will be updated accordingly.